daihocmo/learn-vietnamese/docs/guide.md

 Here are a few guides I wanna recommend to total beginners.
 You do not need to do every single one, just find the one that works well for you.

-- [Elementary Vietnamese by Binh Nhu Ngo](https://www.amazon.com/Elementary-Vietnamese-Binh-Nhu-Ph-D/dp/0804833699): Excellent reviews from community.
-You can buy the book direct on Amazon (2003 Revised Version) or download it somewhere else on the Internet.
+- Elementary Vietnamese by Binh Nhu Ngo
 - [Learning Vietnamese Grammar with TVO](https://www.youtube.com/playlist?list=PLpDgPu_Hq9ZxWC8CAODefCnjAov6t-3ev): A grammar series in Northern dialect made by Tieng Viet Oi, despite being a Vietnamese learning channel there are many videos made for native speakers like podcasts.
 - [seahorse viet grammar's archive](https://seahorseviet.wordpress.com/category/grammar/): Many grammar points but without sorting.

 It is prime time to start getting some immersion going when you have learned some new grammar points.
 Seeing how the grammar you learned is applied in real usages really helps further your understanding of the grammar points.